Ultrafast Band Structure Dynamics in Bulk 1$T$-VSe$_2$: Methods

 \subsection{Photoelectron spectroscopy}

 ARPES measurements at equilibrium were performed using a photon energy of 10.8\,eV.
 The angle of incidence of the laser beam is 30$^{\circ}$ with respect to the surface normal.
-The polarization of the 10.8\,eV photons is changed by altering the polarization of the incoming beam in the last harmonic upconversion step, which is a third-harmonic generation stage performed in a cell filled with Xe gas.
+The polarization of the 10.8\,eV photons is controlled by varying the polarization of the incoming beam in the last harmonic upconversion step, which is a third-harmonic generation stage performed in a cell filled with Xe gas.
 More details about the setup are reported in Ref.\,[\onlinecite{Peli2020}].
-Due to the measurement geometry $p$-polarized light always keeps a component parallel to the sample surface, whereas $s$-polarized light probes only states with in plane components and cannot address states with a nodal plane parallel to the sample surface. \\ Tr-ARPES experiments were performed using the 800\,nm fundamental beam of an amplified short pulse Ti:sapphire laser system as a pump beam and its 4th harmonic as a probe.
+Due to the measurement geometry $p$-polarized light always keeps a component parallel to the sample surface. \\ Tr-ARPES experiments were performed using the 800\,nm (1.55\,eV) fundamental beam of an amplified short pulse Ti:sapphire laser system as a pump beam and its 4th harmonic as a probe.
 The polarization of the probe beam is varied by a $\lambda/2$ wave plate. \\ All data were acquired with a SPECS PHOIBOS 225 hemispherical electron analyzer, equipped with a delay line detector by Surface Concept.
 We recorded all data in the wide-angle mode of the spectrometer. \\\\ Clean sample surfaces were prepared by cleaving {\it in situ} a bulk VSe$_2$ crystal, purchased from HQ Graphene, using a kapton tape.
-The background pressure of the ultra-high vacuum chamber, in which we were cleaving the samples amounted to $5\cdot10^{-10}$\,mbar, while the measurements were performed at a background pressure of $<3\cdot10^{-10}$\,mbar.
-The orientation of the sample on the sample holder was determined by investigating its low-energy electron diffraction pattern.
+The background pressure of the ultra-high vacuum chamber, in which we were cleaving the samples was $\sim 5\cdot10^{-10}$\,mbar, while the measurements were performed at a background pressure of $<3\cdot10^{-10}$\,mbar.
+The required orientation of the samples was set via information from \textit{in-situ} low-energy electron diffraction measurements.